Balance of system

-Balance of Plant
+Balance of plant

-A similar term to Balance of System is “Balance of plant (BOP)” which is generally used in the context of power engineering and applies to all the supporting components and systems of the power plant which are needed to produce the energy.
+A similar term to balance of system is balance of plant (BOP) which is generally used in the context of power engineering and applies to all the supporting components and systems of the power plant which are needed to produce the energy.
 These may include suitable transformers, inverters, cabling, switching and control equipment, protection equipment, power conditioners, support structures, etc., depending on the type of plant.

 Cost of BOS

-Cost of Balance of System will include the cost of the hardware (and software, if applicable), labor, permitting Interconnection and Inspection (PII) fees, and any other fees that may apply.
+Cost of balance of system will include the cost of the hardware (and software, if applicable), labor, permitting Interconnection and Inspection (PII) fees, and any other fees that may apply.
 For large commercial solar systems, the cost of BOS may include the cost of land and building, etc. The cost of BOS can be about two thirds of the total cost.

-Downward Trend
+Downward trend

 While the cost of solar panels is coming down appreciably, the cost of BOS is not showing the same rate of decline.
-It is understandable because extra effort has gone into the solar cell technology.
 The solar cell technology is still evolving and improving, and costs are being reduced fast.
 The balance of systems consists mostly of items which are not specific to solar technology.
 As an example, the mounting structures are quite usual and the technology may already be mature, benefitting little from further innovation and research.